SwiftOnTap/Docs/template.md

 #  Documentation Template

 1. Summary
-The first line of the file is the symbol's summary.
+The first line of the documentation comment is the symbol's summary.
 The summary is 1 complete sentence with a period at the end.
 The summary sentence makes sense out of context (i.e. if the summary appears on another page).
 In general, the summary is as short as possible while fully explaining the essence of the symbol.

-The summary is the first line of the documentation comment, and it's separated from the overview by one empty line.
+The summary is separated from the overview by one empty line.

 2. Overview
 The overview is a distinct section from the summary, and should make sense on its own.
 It should not rely on the summary as its first sentence.

 Every symbol has an overview.
-The overview has 6 parts:
+The overview has up to 6 parts:
 1. The overview begins with a complete explanation of what the symbol does.

 2. Explain any and all requirements of using the symbol.